-Subjects in this category provide students with the basic knowledge and skills required to understand the logical structure and pursue studies in their chosen specialized fields.
-Subjects that cover elementary level content are available for students who have not studied particular subjects in high school (such as "Foundation physics for life science," "Foundation biology for life science," etc.)

-For the required subjects and the minimum number of required credits in the Foundation Courses category required for graduation, refer to the Graduation Requirements specified by your school.
+- 2) Content - Subjects in this category provide students with the basic knowledge and skills required to understand the logical structure and pursue studies in their chosen specialized fields.
+Subjects that cover elementary level content are available for students who have not studied particular subjects in high school (such as "Foundation physics for life science," "Foundation biology for life science," etc.) - 3) Important notes for course registration For the required subjects and the minimum number of required credits in the Foundation Courses category required for graduation, refer to the Graduation Requirements specified by your school.
 Class subjects other than those listed in the Graduation Requirements may not be included as the graduation requirements.